 - When asking about the prospect’s current vendor.
 Press mute after you ask about their current vendor to allow them time to elaborate.

-By forcing yourself to listen instead of trying to fill dead air while your prospect formulates a response, you can uncover more details that makes your job of selling a lot easier.
+When you force yourself to listen instead of trying to fill dead air while your prospect formulates a response, you can uncover more details that makes your job of selling a lot easier.

-Finally, the purpose of a sales script isn’t simply to provide a set of words that every rep must say on a sales call.
+Finally, the purpose of a sales script isn’t merely to provide a set of words that every rep must say on a sales call.
 A script isn’t a magic incantation that secures a sale when said correctly.
 No, a script is a powerful tool that helps a well-trained sales rep masterfully guide an interested prospect to purchase.

-It’s important that sales managers spend time training new hires and role-play while using sales scripts.
-Sales managers should also take time to perform quality assurance by listening in on sales reps – how well are they performing with the script?
+Managers should spend time during sales training programs with new hires to role-play while using sales scripts.
+Additionally, sales managers should take time to perform quality assurance checks by listening in on sales rep calls – how well are they performing with the script?

 Figure out if it’s time to do a refresher with reps on using scripts as a sales tool and not a sales crutch.

-As you work with your sales reps and their use of scripts, reinforce this idea with them: reading aloud is for bedtime stories.
+Remember to reinforce this idea with them: reading aloud is for bedtime stories.
 You don’t want to put your prospects to sleep.
 You want them to take action.